Comments •• Views

 Diversity, Equity & Inclusion (DEI)

-All employees have access to and are encouraged to participate in employee resource groups mobilised around shared characteristics, interests or experiences.
-Recruitment partners are also challenged to produce balanced shortlists to address the issue of underrepresented groups.
+In addition to Insight’s affinity groups, all Insight colleagues have access to, and are encouraged to participate in, employee resource groups operated by Insight’s parent, BNY Mellon.
+Insight’s recruitment partners are also challenged to produce balanced shortlists to address the issue of underrepresented groups.

 Impact on the Community and Environment